• Skip to main content

 Note :

 1. Please taste a small piece of lauki before you start making halwa as sometimes it has a slight bitter taste.
-Don’t use lauki which has bitter taste as the end result will not be good.
+Don’t use if it has bitter taste as the end result will not be good.

-2. Use any nuts of your choice – almonds, cashews or pistachios
+2. Use any nuts of your choice – almonds, cashews or pistachios.
+Adding rosewater is optional.
+You can even use some Kewra.

 3. Start by adding 6 tablespoon of sugar in the halwa and taste it.
-Increase the quantity of sugar as per your taste.
+Increase the quantity as per your taste.

-5. Full fat milk makes dudhi halwa rich, creamy & thick.
-If you are using toned milk, you can add some malai / khoya / condensed milk for thickening the halwa.
+4. Full fat milk makes halwa rich & thick.
+If you are using toned milk, you can add khoya or condensed milk for thickening the halwa.

 Directions: